m4rc3iro/runmarc/frontend/README.md

-# Runmarc
+# Runmarc Frontend

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-### Production Build and Deployment
+## Production Build and Deployment

-Run `npm run build:serverless:deploy` to build and deploy the project on AWS Lambda.
+Docker configuration available to build and run the application into a Docker container:

-## Change Logs

-### 0.0.1

-- Initial version of the website, which basically offers support for running on a production environment.
-- Only Introduction functionality available.
+- `docker build --rm -t frontend .`
+- `docker run -d --name frontend -p 80:80 frontend`

+To access Docker container run the following command: `docker exec -it frontend /bin/sh`

+# Environmental Variables

+Located under `src/environments`.
+Development and Production ready configuration.